sharkdp/pastel/README.md

 'hsl(210, 14.3%, 53.3%)'
 ```

-Colors can be passed as arguments:
+Colors can be passed as positional arguments, for example:
 ```
 pastel lighten 0.2 orchid orange lawngreen
 ```
-The can also be read from standard input.
-This is equivalent:
+They can also be read from standard input.
+So this is equivalent:
 ```
 printf "%s\n" orchid orange lawngreen | pastel lighten 0.2
 ```